-What is a CA 19-9 test?
+What is a CA 19-9 Test?

-A CA 19-9 test determines the protein level called CA 19-9 in a blood sample.
+A CA 19-9 test determines the protein level of CA 19-9 in a blood sample.
 CA 19-9 is a specific sort of tumor marker.
 Tumor markers are chemicals produced in your body by cancer cells or normal cells in response to malignancy.

 CA 19-9 can be found in trace levels in the blood of healthy humans.
 CA 19-9 levels that are elevated are frequently associated with pancreatic cancer.
-But, high levels can also indicate other forms of cancer or diseases that aren't cancer.
+But high levels can also indicate other forms of cancer or diseases that aren't cancer.
 High CA 19-9 levels can be caused by gallstones and liver cirrhosis, for example.

 Since high levels of CA 19-9 can indicate various conditions, the test is not used to screen for or diagnose cancer or other disorders.
 Nonetheless, it can aid in the monitoring of your cancer and the effectiveness of your therapy.

-What is it used for?
+What is the CA 19-9 Test used for?

 CA 19-9 blood tests can be used to determine: